shannonruder/project-2/README.md

 # Food n Flix

 An app created to help alleviate the need for indecision surrounding what movie to pick and what food to order in for a special evening with friends or family at home.

-<p>So many movie options, so many food options out there with so little time to sift through the choices!
-We all lead hectic lives.
 FoodnFlix is an event planner app that provides users with a shortcut to pairing a movie with a nearby restaurant.
 We do this by getting to know our users and their preferences.</p>